Using automated tasks on a Web Hosting plan

 Log in to your OVHcloud Control Panel and select

-Hosting plans in the services bar on the left-hand side, then choose the Web Hosting plan concerned.
+Hosting plans, then choose the Web Hosting plan concerned.
 Next, navigate to the

 In this section you will see an overview of your scheduled jobs and their settings.